Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Vector field energy estimates

 respectively

 Here we can use slightly larger sets for the interpolation on the right which allows us to localize the estimates.
 Combining the two and using our bootstrap assumption we obtain

 as needed.

 c) The $C_{T}^{int}$ region, the $u$ terms.
-Here we consider the bound \eqref{CZZ} in the case where at least one of the $w, \ww$ is $u$.
-To keep the notation simple we assume they are both $u$ and consider expressions of the form
+Here we consider the nonlinear term \eqref{CZZ} in the case where $w = \ww = u$

-and we want to bound them in $L^1_tL^2_x(C^{int}_{T})$.
+which we want to bound them in $L^1_tL^2_x(C^{int}_{T})$.
 We consider separately each of the $C_{TS}$ regions.
 This is simpler if $S \approx T$, as the null condition is not needed there and the argument in case (b) applies.

 It remains to separately consider the regions $C_{TS}$ with $1 \leq S\ll T$, in which case we use the null form structure via the representation \eqref{rewrite1}